Daniel220204/ai-for-the-arts/README.md

 The repository is designed to assist me in completing my lab work.
 And my goal is to understand Python and master it.

 ## Goals
-- Learn GitHub basics and version control.
+- Learn GitHub basics, including repositories, branches, commits, and pull requests.
-- Develop AI-driven tools for artistic and humanities-focused applications.
+- Understand how to create and organize a README file.
-- Collaborate on interdisciplinary projects combining technology and the arts.
+- Practice using Git commands.
-- Share insights, code, and resources with the broader community.
+- Collaborate on a project using forks and pull requests.